gopilot/backend/README.md

 Create a virtualenv for the project, and `pip install requirements.txt`.

 Running `python setup.py` from the root will run a dev server.

+You also must be running mongo (run `mongod` if the process isn't running on its own)